 Today’s post is a bit of my short fiction.

-From time to time, I will post something on that order.
+From time to time, I will post from my Feral Fables and other sources.

 Photo of lava flow taken at Hawai`i Volcanoes National Park, Hawai`i Island